The product, in detail

 Safeguarding concerns

-Adult and child safeguarding concerns with the local authority referral pathway, MASH liaison, and supervision trail.
+Adult and child safeguarding concerns with the local authority referral pathway, Multi-Agency Safeguarding Hub (MASH) liaison, and supervision trail.
 Categories adapted per sector (e.g., the dental sector setup includes child dental neglect; the private clinic setup includes under-18 cosmetic procedure prohibition).

 Risk register